mavine4512/alx-system_engineering-devops/0x00-shell_basics/README.md

-file :print the type of the file name ln -s :symbolic link cp -un *.html ../ : copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory mv [[:upper:]]* /tmp/u :Create a script that moves all files beginning with an uppercase letter to the directory
+file :print the type of the file name ln -s :symbolic link cp -un *.html ../ : copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory mv [[:upper:]]* /tmp/u :Create a script that moves all files beginning with an uppercase letter to the directory rm *~ : Delete all files